The Best Audio Bitrate for Your Streaming: How to Choose

 • Higher bitrates equate to better quality but use more bandwidth, resulting in buffering on slower connections.

-• Different types of content used in music, podcasts, and livestreams all have different sweet-spot bitrates.
+• Different types of content used in music, podcasts, and livestreams all have different sweet spot bitrates.

 • Newer compression formats, such as AAC, have better sound quality at lower bitrates than older formats like MP3.